Appealing a decision

 Sometimes you can appeal directly to the Superior Court, but sometimes there is an appeal within the agency before you can appeal to Superior Court.
 You need to read the instructions carefully to find out what the process and timeline is for your particular agency.

-Chapter 34.05 of the Revised Code of Washington (RCW) contains the laws governing most administrative appeals.
+RCW Chapter 34.05 contains the laws governing most administrative appeals.

 Self-help kit from the law library